shamansir/rpd/docs/sections/api.md

 Every patch lays over its own _canvas_, several canvases may be attached to the same _target element_, this will be covered in details below.

 > It's important to notice that the whole API is based on processing event streams, same way as Reactive Programming concepts work.
 All the created instances are immutable, they only react on user actions, with no modifications to the initial state.
-It guarantees the safety and reversability for all the operations and also allows you to create streams of data of any complexity, intended to flow between the nodes.
+It guarantees the safety and ability to reverse any operation and also allows you to create streams of data of any complexity, intended to flow between the nodes.

 <!-- schematic picture of a network -->